LionGab/Lion/README.md

 - Easy context switching for Claude
 - Git tracks all research history

-### Interactive Benefits
+### Why Let Claude Decide?
-- See research progress in real-time
+- Every query is unique
-- Claude can use web search effectively
+- Claude understands context better
-- No token limits or API restrictions
+- Dynamic adaptation beats static patterns
-- Full browser automation if needed
+- Optimal resource allocation

 ## 🎯 Best Practices

-1. **Use Interactive Mode**: Just run `./ccheavy.sh` for the best experience
+1. **Trust Claude's Judgment**: It will analyze and adapt to your query
-2. **Trust the Suggestions**: Assistant count suggestions are based on query analysis
+2. **Be Specific**: More detailed queries get better research plans
-3. **Let it Auto-Launch**: Choose 'y' when asked to launch Claude automatically
+3. **Use Interactive Mode**: Easier than command line
-4. **Save Important Results**: Final analysis saved in timestamped folders
+4. **Save Important Results**: All outputs timestamped and organized

 ## 🐛 Troubleshooting